Generalized compressible flows and solutions of the H(div) geodesic problem: Discrete generalized solutions

 \section{Discrete generalized solutions}

 There are two main obstacles in translating problem \ref{prob:generalizedunb} to the discrete setting.
-On one hand, we need to make computations on an unbounded domain; on the other, we need to enforce a large number of constraints since the coupling in \eqref{eq:couplingconstr} is defined via the pairing with any 2-homogeneous function on the cone.
-However, if one is interested in simulating solutions that do not blow up (i.e.\ satisfying the criteria in proposition \ref{prop:rescaling}), it is appropriate to enforce the strong coupling constraint in \eqref{eq:coupling} instead of \eqref{eq:couplingconstr}.
-Hence, if we substitute $\cone$ by $\cone_R$ for a fixed $R>1$ and use the strong coupling constraint in the generalized CH problem, we obtain a modified formulation that is able to reproduce a particular class of solutions, namely those with bounded Jacobian and that do not blow up.
-In this section we describe a numerical algorithm based on entropy regularization and Sinkhorn's algorithm that solves such a modified formulation.
+On one hand, we need to make computations on an unbounded domain; on the other, we need to be able to single out a representative for the equivalence class of minimizers with respect to rescaling.
+However, if one is interested in simulating solutions that are not singular (see definition \ref{def:singular}), it is appropriate to enforce the strong coupling constraint in \eqref{eq:coupling} instead of \eqref{eq:couplingconstr}.
+Hence, if we substitute $\cone$ by $\cone_R$ for a fixed $R>1$ and use the strong coupling constraint in the generalized $H(\mr{div})$ geodesic problem, we obtain a modified formulation that is able to reproduce a particular class of solutions, which includes all deterministic solutions with bounded Jacobian.
+In this section we describe a numerical algorithm based on entropy regularization and Sinkhorn algorithm that solves such a modified formulation.
 Our scheme is based on similar methods for the incompressible Euler equations developed in \cite{nenna2016numerical,benamou2017generalized,benamou2015iterative}.
-We also provide some numerical results illustrating the behavior of generalized CH flows.
+We also provide some numerical results illustrating the behavior of generalized $H(\mr{div})$ geodesics.